vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-aws-airgap.md

 * Copy the images from the Tanzu Kubernetes Grid public registry and save them locally in tar format on an offline jumpbox.
 * Extract the images from the tar files and copy them to a private registry.

-See [Copy the container images required to deploy Tanzu Kubernetes Grid](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.6/vmware-tanzu-kubernetes-grid-16/GUID-mgmt-clusters-image-copy-airgapped.html) for more detailed instructions.
+See [Copy the container images required to deploy Tanzu Kubernetes Grid](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/2.1/tkg-deploy-mc-21/mgmt-reqs-prep-offline.html) for more detailed instructions.

 ### <a id=tkg-build-machine-img> </a> Tanzu Kubernetes Grid Build Machine Image

 If you have a requirement to build custom images, follow the steps in [Tanzu Kubernetes Grid Build Machine Images](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/2.1/tkg-deploy-mc-21/mgmt-byoi-index.html).

-VMware support FIPS-capable version of Tanzu Kubernetes Grid.
-Refer to [Tanzu Kubernetes Grid FIPS-Capable Version](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.6/vmware-tanzu-kubernetes-grid-16/GUID-mgmt-clusters-prepare-deployment.html#fips) for more information.

 For compliance and security requirements VMware has published security overview whitepaper.
 Refer to [Tanzu Kubernetes Grid security overview whitepaper](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/2.1/using-tkg-21/workload-security-overview.html) for more information.